NAS Accreditation

 Accreditation – Advanced Status

-Amid these very strange circumstances, we are pleased to announce that, following our review in February 2020, Delamere School have officially been awarded “Advanced Status” in the NAS Autism Accreditation
+We are pleased to announce that, following our review in March 2023, Delamere School continue to be awarded “Advanced Status” in the NAS Autism Accreditation

 What is the Autism Accreditation?